 Most of our patients comment on how much better their legs feel while wearing the stockings.
 Many are surprised that they make such a difference.
 I always find it satisfying to know that this small intervention has made a positive difference for them.
 After providing venous disease treatment, we ask patients to continue wearing them for a brief period, and then many continue using them.

 Any final tips for patients wearing compression stockings for the first time?

 My top tip is to be patient when first getting used to them.
 I also recommend that anyone wearing the stockings make sure to give us a call if they have any questions.
 I’m always very happy to hear from our patients and to help!

-If you have other questions about compression stockings for Lisa, then we hope you’ll give us a call at 303-955-8314.
+If you have other questions about compression stockings for Lisa, then we hope you’ll give us a call.
 We would also be glad to discuss any symptoms like leg pain, fatigue, and swelling.
 We can schedule an appointment if you decide you are interested in treatment options.